jesslilly/gravitydog/README.md

 1. Add one of those apple-favicon thingies.
 1. MORE DOGSSSS!!!
 1. Find tutorial/how to for iOS 7 mobile Adsense unit.
 1. Revert commits for responsive ad attempt.
+1. I need a favicon!

+##Future
+1. Make shortcut/bookmark.
+1. Facebook sharing
 1. Make one orientation.
 Have ad on top.
 Scroll down to play game.
 Scroll down is the only way to hide the browser "chrome".
-1. I need a favicon!
-1. In level 2.
-Add some randomly positioned stars that do not move.  = depth.
-2. Prioritize this list better.
-1. Implement mode 2: asteroids try to hit gravity dog.
-1. change stars to radiate out from the center.
-Increase all star speed with each click.
-2. Progressively harder levels
-1. Implement dual graphics system.
-(Sprites.png for space dog and robot dog)
-8. Make shortcut/bookmark.
-9. Offline mode
 1. framework improvement: Better constructor for Prop/Sprite that takes an image name.
 1. framework improvement: Add a sprite to a sprite instead of just to the animator.
 3. bugz mode indicator.